 Flaunting wealth on social media can come back to haunt you in a divorce settlement.
 If you claim you can’t make child support payments or that spousal support is too high, but post photos of expensive vacations or running up massive bar tabs on a regular basis, that doesn’t look good.
 People often try to hide assets, but make revealing blunders on social media.

 2. Child Custody

 What you post on social media can go a long way towards making you look like a responsible parent.
 Or not.
 In a heated child custody dispute, you can bet your soon-to-be ex is looking for any evidence to use against you.
-If you only post pictures of yourself partying, think how that looks to a judge.
+If you only post pictures of yourself having fun, partying, think how that looks to a judge.
 Don’t say you’re taking the kids to see the Padres but post skydiving pictures instead.
 That won’t go over well.
 All of this may reflect poorly on your parenting abilities and impact your custody chances.

 3. Legal Issues

 Emotions run hot during divorce.
 It’s usually a good idea to give your spouse space during the process.
 This goes for online as well.
 Just like bullying, online stalking and harassment on social media have become big concerns.
 Tampering with an online profile can lead to criminal charges.
 Even just seeing what your ex is up to can lead to anger and bad feelings.
 It’s best just to let it go and give it some space.